Islam: Architecture

-Influences on other religions
+Influences on other religions, and Islamism

+Muhammad and the Monk Sergius, by Lucas van Leyden, 1508 AD.
+It shows The Legend of Muhammad that circulated in Europe.

+Muhammad holding a sword and a crescent while trampling on a globe, a cross, and the Ten Commandments.
+By Humphrey Prideaux, 1699.

+Muhammad seated on the left, depicted in the Nuremberg Chronicle, 1440 AD.

 Whether movements such as the Druze, Berghouata and Ha-Mim, either emerged from Islam or came to share certain beliefs with Islam, and whether each is a separate religion or a sect of Islam are controversial viewpoints.
 The Druze faith further split from Isma'ilism as it developed its own unique doctrines, and finally separated from both Ismāʿīlīsm and Islam altogether; these include the belief that the Imam Al-Ḥākim bi-Amr Allāh was God incarnate.
 Yazdânism is seen as a blend of local Kurdish beliefs and Islamic Sufi doctrine introduced to Kurdistan by Sheikh Adi ibn Musafir in the 12th century.
 Bábism stems from Twelver Shia passed through Siyyid 'Ali Muhammad i-Shirazi al-Bab while one of his followers Mirza Husayn 'Ali Nuri Baha'u'llah founded the Baháʼí Faith.
 Yarsanism, Din-i Ilahi, and Ali-Illahism are considered separations from Islam.
-Sikhism, founded by Guru Nanak in late 15th century Punjab, primarily incorporates aspects of Islam and Hinduism.
+Sikhism, founded by Guru Nanak in Punjab in the late 15th century, was influenced by Islam.

 Criticism

-John of Damascus, under the Umayyad Caliphate, viewed Islamic doctrines as a hodgepodge from the Bible.

 Criticism of Islam has existed since its formative stages.
 Early criticism came from Jewish authors, such as Ibn Kammuna, and Christian authors, many of whom viewed Islam as a Christian heresy or a form of idolatry, often explaining it in apocalyptic terms.
 Christian writers criticized Islam's sensual descriptions of paradise.
-Ali ibn Sahl Rabban al-Tabari defended the Quranic description of paradise by asserting that the Bible also implies such ideas, such as drinking wine in heaven in the Gospel of Matthew.
-Catholic theologian Augustine of Hippo's doctrines led to the broad repudiation of bodily pleasure in both life and the afterlife.
+Ninth-century Muslim scholar Ali ibn Sahl Rabban al-Tabari defended the Quranic description of paradise by asserting that the Bible also implies such ideas, such as drinking wine in heaven in the Gospel of Matthew.
+Christian 4th-century theologian Augustine of Hippo's doctrines led to the broad repudiation of bodily pleasure in both life and the afterlife.

-A study found higher Islamic religiosity correlated with higher Islamic extremism.

 Defamatory images of Muhammad, derived from early 7th-century depictions of the Byzantine Church, appear in the 14th-century epic poem Divine Comedy by Dante Alighieri.
 Here, Muhammad is depicted in the eighth circle of hell, along with Ali.
 Dante does not blame Islam as a whole but accuses Muhammad of schism, by establishing another religion after Christianity.

 Other criticisms centre on the treatment of individuals within modern Muslim-majority countries, including issues related to human rights, particularly in relation to the application of Islamic law.
-Furthermore, in the wake of the recent multiculturalism trend, Islam's influence on the ability of Muslim immigrants in the West to assimilate has been criticized.
+Furthermore, in the wake of recent multiculturalism trends, the supposed ability of Muslim immigrants in the West to assimilate has been criticized and blamed upon Islamic backgrounds by some.
+A study found higher Islamic religiosity correlated with higher Islamic extremism.